apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/configuration/configuration.md

       1 row in set (0.00 sec)
       ```

-## Configure cluster parameters with OpsRequest
+## Configure cluster parameters with an OpsRequest

-1. Define an OpsRequest file and configure the parameters in the OpsRequest in a yaml file named `mycluster-configuring-demo.yaml`.
+1. Define an OpsRequest file and configure the parameters in the OpsRequest in a YAML file named `mycluster-configuring-demo.yaml`.
 In this example, `max_connections` is configured as `600`.

    ```bash
    apiVersion: apps.kubeblocks.io/v1alpha1